Skip to content

 In an endoscopy, body cavities or organs are examined from the inside using an endoscope (e.g., gastroscopy, colonoscopy).
 An endoscope, in this context, is a flexible rubber tube or a metal tube equipped with a light source, lenses, and a camera.
 At the same time, it is possible to perform minor interventions during endoscopy, such as removing polyps, and taking tissue samples (biopsies).
 A modern endoscope produces images in high-resolution (Full HD) quality.

-During gastroscopy, also known as an upper endoscopy, the upper part of the digestive tract, including the esophagus, stomach and duodenum (the first part of the small intestine), is examined using an endoscope.
-Through gastroscopy, it is possible to investigate the causes of existing symptoms, such as Helicobacter infection, gastritis (inflammation of the stomach lining), and gastroesophageal reflux disease (GERD).
+During gastroscopy (stomach examination), the upper part of the digestive tract, including the esophagus, stomach, and duodenum, is examined using an endoscope.
+Gastroscopy can be used to determine the causes of existing symptoms (e.g., Helicobacter, inflammation of the stomach lining/gastritis, reflux disease).

 The gastrointestinal tract begins in the mouth, where food is broken down and mixed with saliva, and then transported through the esophagus to the stomach.
 In the stomach, the food is broken down further by gastric acid and enzymes.
 In the small intestine, the main digestion and absorption of nutrients takes place through the greatly enlarged intestinal mucosa.
 The large intestine absorbs water and forms stool while harboring a variety of bacteria that aid in digestion.
 Finally, the stool is stored in the rectum and excreted through the anus.